 Topical pain relievers are treatments that are applied to the skin.
 Several topical creams, sprays, and gel pain relievers are available OTC to help relieve arthritis pain.
 Their ingredients can include NSAIDs, which are the same active medications as the oral versions.
 They can also include capsaicin, which studies have shown can help ease arthritis pain.

-Topical medications work to dull pain, and make the skin feel hot or cold.
-Because ointments and creams don’t travel through the whole body, they have fewer side effects than oral medications.
+Topical medications work to dull pain.
+They also often make the skin feel hot or cold.
+Because topical treatments don’t travel through the whole body, they have fewer side effects than oral medications.